Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

     sudo yum install mongodb-server openssl ImageMagick git libxslt-devel libxml2-devel

+Ensure that mongod is started at system boot:

+    sudo chkconfig mongod on

 ##  Ruby 1.8.7 installation

 In order to update ruby to 1.8.7, you need to know the packages currently using